Jets' Wilson wants quick start, 'D' must shut down run vs. Eagles

 "That’s my mindset.
 I just got to come out ripping it from the beginning.
 Just playing fast and just getting into a rhythm from the beginning.
 I don’t think there’s any secret to it.
 You just got to be able to go out and do it."

-Wilson will need to be sharp and the run defense will need to be far better than it has been if the Jets (3-8) are going to get their first-ever win against the Eagles.
-The Jets are 0-11 against Philadelphia.
+Wilson will need to be sharp and the defense against the run will need to be far better than it has been for the Jets (3-8) to get their first-ever win against the Eagles.
+They are 0-11 against Philadelphia.

-"Just be decisive, quick," Wilson said about facing pressure.
+"Just be decisive, quick," he said about facing pressure.
 "If I feel that pocket closing, how can I get it out to my guys?
 Let them make plays.
-The longer I hold onto that thing, that’s what they want us to do.
-I got to be able to go through my reads quickly, understand when they get it out and just play decisive."
+The longer I hold on to that thing, that’s what they want us to do.
+I got to be able to go through my reads quickly, understand when to get it out and just play decisive."

-The Jets also hope to get the run game going again and keep the ball out of Eagles quarterback Jalen Hurts’ hands for as long as possible.
-The Jets rushed for a season-high 157 yards last Sunday against the Texans, who are second worst in run defense.
-Philadelphia’s front is much more stout — on both sides of the ball.
+The Jets also hope to get their running game going again and keep the ball away from the Eagles for as long as possible.
+The Jets rushed for a season-high 157 yards last Sunday against the Texans, who are the second-worst team in the NFL in run defense.
+The Eagles’ front is much more stout on both sides of the ball.

-Hurts — who leads the Eagles in rushing yards (695) and touchdowns (eight) while also throwing 13 TD passes — is questionable with an ankle issue that hindered him in practice this week.
-Hurts said he would play, but he could be limited.
-If Hurts can’t play, Gardner Minshew is next up.
+Jalen Hurts — who leads the Eagles in rushing yards (695) and touchdowns (eight) and also has thrown 13 TD passes — reportedly won’t play because of an ankle issue that hindered him in practice this past week.
+The Eagles list Hurts as questionable.
+Gardner Minshew is next up.

 Philadelphia running back Miles Sanders is healthy, but pesky Boston Scott missed practice all week with a non-COVID-19 illness.
 He’s questionable.
 Jordan Howard is out with a knee injury.

 Regardless, the Jets expect the Eagles to run early and often.
-Defensive coordinator Jeff Ulbrich looks at this as "a do over" for a Thursday’s night embarrassment against the Colts when the Jets allowed 260 rushing yards.
-Most Eagles’ coaches come from Indianapolis and run a similar scheme.
+Defensive coordinator Jeff Ulbrich looks at this as "a do- over" after a Thursday night embarrassment against the Colts in which the Jets allowed 260 rushing yards.
+Most of the Eagles’ coaches come from Indianapolis and run a similar scheme.